Course Listing: English

 I ENJOYED THE COURSE A LOT.
 CHRISTINA IS JUST AMAZING IN ALL ASPECTS.
 RESOURCES I FOUND AS MOST USEFUL IN ADDITION TO THE INSTRUCTOR'S GUIDANCE AND FEEDBACK.

 Piyali!
+Na Nōtoca Ixchel.
 Hello!
-I am a seconded faculty member at York University from TDSB.
-My experience in education is in Indigenous Education, Special Education and English Language Learners.
-I am currently a Ph.D. student with the Indigenous cohort at York.
-My passion is on decolonizing and indigenizing the mind, body, spirit, and soul in teaching and learning practices.
+My name is Ixchel.
+I am Nahua/Zapoteca from Tenochtitlán (Mexico City).
+I have been an elementary school teacher for the past 15 years with TDSB.
+I have recently completed my secondment with the faculty of education at York University.
+My experience is in Indigenous Education, Special Education and English as a Second Language.
+I am currently a second-year Ph.D. student with the Indigenous cohort at York.
+My lens is through Indigenous ways of knowing and being, social justice, and equity.
 I am looking forward to learning with and from you all!
 Tlazocamati!
 Thank you!

 Testimonial from Cécile Robertson- TDSB VP